-Cell Phones are allowed for instructional use only.
+Cell Phones are NOT allowed during the instructional day.
+Once students enter the building all cellphones, earbuds, headphones, etc. must be put away.
 Students should follow the guidelines stated in the Bring Your Own Technology Manual.
 Consequences for cell phone violations will be in accordance with the RCSS Code of Conduct.